vPeteWalker/midway/db/basic_clone_ui/basic_clone_ui.rst

    .. figure:: images/21.png

 #.
-By default, the database will be refreshed to the most recent **Point in Time**, but you can manually specify a time or individual snapshot.
+By default, the database will be refreshed to the most recent *Point in Time*, but you can manually specify a time or individual snapshot.
 For the purposes of this exercise, use the most recent time.
 Click **Refresh**.

 #.
-Monitor the refresh on the **Operations** page.
+Monitor the refresh on the *Operations* page.
 This should take approximately 5 minutes.

 #.
-Once the refresh has completed, open your **Dev** Fiesta web app and validate the product and inventory data now matches your production database.
+Once the refresh has completed, open your *Development* Fiesta web app (i.e. *FiestaWEB_Dev*) and validate the product and inventory mofifications are now present, as they were in your *Production* database.

    .. figure:: images/18.png

-   With a few mouse clicks, your DBA was able to push current production data to the cloned database.
-This could be further automated through the Era CLI or APIs.
+   With a few mouse clicks, your DBA was able to push current production data to the cloned database utilized for development work within minutes.

 Takeaways
 +++++++++